Upgrading the Agent

 1. Python dependency issues

-# Reinstall dependencies
+# Reinstall the core dependencies

-sudo pip3 install -r requirements.txt
+sudo pip3 install psutil requests urllib3

-sudo /opt/statusradar/venv/bin/pip install -r requirements.txt
+sudo /opt/statusradar/venv/bin/pip install psutil requests urllib3

 2. Configuration file issues